You are using an outdated browser. Please upgrade your browser to improve your experience.

 Ordinary power of attorney

-Ordinary power of attorney gives someone the authority to look after your financial affairs for a period of time.
+Ordinary power of attorney lets someone look after your finances for a while.
 For example, if you're physically ill or abroad for a long time.

-An ordinary power of attorney is automatically withdrawn if you lose mental capacity.
+An ordinary power of attorney is automatically removed if you lose mental capacity.

 Lasting power of attorney (LPA)